-Library Services accepts the donations of book or other types of media from faculty members.
+Library Services accepts the donations of book from faculty or other types of media from faculty or students (see the Media and Gaming Lab policy on media) members.
 The items donated must be within their teaching discipline and in good condition.
 We do not accept donations from the general public.*

 - What happens to my donated books?

-They will be sorted, evaluated, and then dealt with one of the five ways listed above.
+They will be sorted, evaluated, and then dealt with one of the four ways listed above.

 - Why didn’t you add my donation to the library’s collection, even though it was free?